Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 Thank you for your attention!

-• Near ultraviolet is commonly referred to as UV-A,
+• Near ultraviolet is commonly called UV-A.

 • medium - UV-B,